Rigidity of compact quasi-Einstein manifolds with boundary: The Proof of Theorem and Corollary

-Proceeding, we are going to deal with the Riemannian curvature tensor of $\Sigma.$ In fact, since $\Sigma$ has dimension $3,$ its curvature tensor can be expressed as This jointly with \eqref{ric sigma} gives where $\mu_\alpha=P(e_\alpha)$ and $h_{\alpha \beta}=0$ for $\alpha\neq \beta.$ Consequently, for fixed $\alpha\neq\beta$ again, by using the Gauss equation, Eqs. \eqref{eq scnd} and \eqref{eq H}, we then obtain which can be simplifying as
+Proceeding, we are going to deal with the Riemannian curvature tensor of $\Sigma.$ In fact, since $\Sigma$ has dimension $3,$ its curvature tensor can be expressed as This jointly with \eqref{ric sigma} gives where $\mu_\alpha=P(e_\alpha)$ and $h_{\alpha \beta}=0$ for $\alpha\neq \beta.$ Consequently, for fixed $\alpha\neq\beta$ again, by using the Gauss equation, Eqs. \eqref{eq scnd} and \eqref{eq H}, we then obtain which can be simplified as

-Next, multiplying the previous expression by $\mu_\alpha\mu_\beta$ and summing over $\alpha$ and $\beta$, $\alpha\neq\beta$, we deduce that At the same time, we have to obtain expressions for each sum in \eqref{Rab}.
-To do so, we first observe that
+Next, multiplying the previous expression by $\mu_\alpha\mu_\beta$ and summing over $\alpha$ and $\beta$, $\alpha\neq\beta$, we deduce that At the same time, we derive an expression for each sum in \eqref{Rab}.
+To this end, we first observe that

 which implies that

 and

 We also need to obtain an expression for $R_{\alpha 1\alpha 1}.$ From Eq.
 (4) of Lemma \ref{lemmafund}, one deduces that where we have used that $\lambda=(m+1)\rho.$ This combined with the fact that $P_{jk}\nabla_j u=0$ and allow us to infer By taking $i=k=\alpha$ and multiplying the last expression by $\frac{|\nabla u|^2}{|\nabla u|^2},$ we obtain